Have you ever watched someone else run a Google search and wondered:

 Fortunately, location is probably the factor we have the greatest influence over when it comes to personalized search.

-Here are several things a business can do to improve targeting for a specific location:
+Here are several things a business can do to improve targeting for a specific location in Google search:

 - Create and optimize their Google My Business profile.

 - Add addresses throughout their website — including footer and contact page (but not at the expense of user experience).

 - Use location-based keywords — e.g. if you’re targeting New York pizza searches write content that reference New York such as “Best Pizza in New York” or “Top Rated Pizza in Times Square”

 - Add your business (and address) to online directories — like Yelp, TripAdvisor or niche business directories.

 - Add your address to social media profiles.

 - Create a location on Facebook that can be tagged in Facebook and Instagram posts.